riganti/dotvvm-docs/Pages/concepts/validation/overview.md

 * **How does it look like**: When validation errors are found, they need to be indicated to the user.
 We have several [validation controls](controls) which can display error messages, apply CSS classes on invalid form fields, and so on.

 * **Define validation rules**: You need to specify the validation rules for properties, or even objects in the viewmodel.
-How to specify the rules is descibed in the rest of this chapter.
+How to specify the rules is described in the rest of this chapter.

 > Validation in [static commands](~/pages/concepts/respond-to-user-actions/static-commands) is currently not supported, but the work on this feature has already been started, and it will be available in the future releases of DotVVM.